VIAME/VIAME/README.md

 but the software can be built either as a super-build, which builds most of its dependencies alongside itself, or standalone.
 To build VIAME requires, at a minimum, [Git](https://git-scm.com/), [CMake](https://cmake.org/), and a [C++ compiler](http://www.cplusplus.com/doc/tutorial/introduction/).
+Installing Python3.6 or above is also recommended.
 If using the command line, run the following commands, only replacing [source-directory] and [build-directory] with locations of your choice.
-While these directories can be the same, it's good practice to have a 'src' checkout then a seperate 'build' directory:
+While these directories can be the same, it's good practice to have a 'src' checkout then a seperate 'build' directory alongside it:

 	git clone https://github.com/VIAME/VIAME.git [source-directory]